nautobot/nautobot/nautobot/docs/additional-features/jinja-filters.md

 ### as_range

-Return a range of n items.
+Given a list of *n* items, return a corresponding range of *n* integers.

 ```no-highlight
 # Django template